Configuring your Stream Destinations

 • Instagram Live

-• Navigating to the Multistreaming page to create a new streaming destination
+• Navigate to Stream Destinations > RTMP Destinations in the portal to create a new destination

-• Pasting your streaming key and clicking “Save”
+• Paste your streaming key and click “Save”

 Here’s how each of these popular streaming platforms works, and how they compare concerning their restrictions on live duration, visibility options, access to replays, and more: